mdbrnd/Quick21/README.md

 2. Open [http://localhost:4000](http://localhost:4000) to view the application in your browser.

+**Note:** On Windows, make sure to terminate the program using Ctrl+C or by running it through an integrated terminal in VSCode.
+Unlike UNIX-based systems, Windows handles process termination differently and does not always send proper signals like SIGINT or SIGTERM to the child process.
+If you close the terminal using the window controls (the X button), the Node.js process will remain running in the background, leading to an "address in use" error when you try to start the server again.
+This issue does not affect macOS.
+For more details, refer to [Microsoft's documentation](https://learn.microsoft.com/en-us/windows/win32/procthread/terminating-a-process) and https://unix.stackexchange.com/questions/149741/why-is-sigint-not-propagated-to-child-process-when-sent-to-its-parent-process.

 ## Project Structure

 - `client/`: Contains the React frontend application.